dhruti21/ProjectTwo_Team02/README.md

 ### 1. Compile The Project
 Linux and Mac: `chmod +x compile.sh` then `./compile.sh `.

-Windows with IDE: Include all `.jar` file into External Libraries folder, then compile project using IDE.
+Windows with IDE: Include all `.jar` file in folder `lib/` into External Libraries folder, then compile project using IDE.

 ### 3. Run The JAR
 #### Server